 Is There Anything Else I Should Know?

-Even though these methods of funding do not require collateral from you, there are a few things that you must take note of in order to ensure that your application process goes on smoothly.
+Even though these methods of funding do not require collateral from you, there are a few things that you must take note of in order to ensure that your personal loan application process goes on smoothly.
 You will still be judged on the 4 C’s of credit – character, capacity, capital and condition which will be used to assess your creditworthiness as a borrower.

 All the best in your future undertakings!